shannpersand/comic-shanns/README.md

 You can download it and install it like any other font.

 ## What does it look like?
-Like if someone made a dumbass version of Comic Sans that is monospaced.
+Like if someone made a version of Comic Sans that is monospaced.

 ![image 1](https://user-images.githubusercontent.com/4615568/44279591-c9909780-a206-11e8-9e1d-40db6d6db77e.png)
 ![image 2](https://user-images.githubusercontent.com/4615568/44279592-ca292e00-a206-11e8-9278-4a7566425c0c.png)